Predicting Molecule Size Distribution in Hydrocarbon Pyrolysis using Random Graph Theory: Molecular Dynamics simulations for obtaining training and test data

 \section{Molecular Dynamics simulations for obtaining training and test data}

-The raw data used for training and testing the model developed in this work were extracted from MD simulations.
+The raw data used for training and testing the model developed in this work were extracted from ReaxFF MD simulations.
 All these data were extracted when the simulations were at equilibrium.
 Equilibrium was assumed to be reached once the counts of each of the most common small molecules, CH$_4$, H$_2$, and C$_2$H$_6$, and the size of the largest molecule converged to a steady state value.
 These extracted data include: \begin{enumerate} \item the time-averaged distribution for the numbers of carbon-carbon bonds per carbon atom, or, in other words, the time-averaged degree distribution for the graphs consisting of the union of the carbon skeletons of all molecules present at each time step; \item the time-averaged counts of molecules of each size, i.e., the molecule size distribution. \end{enumerate}

-The MD simulations were run using the LAMMPS software \cite{PLIMPTON19951,LAMMPS_website} and the KOKKOS package \cite{CarterEdwards20143202}.
+The MD simulations were run using the LAMMPS software \cite{PLIMPTON19951, thompson2022lammps} and the KOKKOS package \cite{CarterEdwards20143202}.
 The ReaxFF potential \cite{van2001reaxff,ReaxFF_2, AKTULGA2012245} with the parameters described by Ashraf et al. \cite{ashraf2017extension} was used as the interatomic potential.
-The initial molecules present in the simulations were: exclustively C$_4$H$_{10}$, C$_2$H$_6$, CH$_4$, C$_8$H$_{18}$, or a mix of molecules.
+The initial molecules present in the simulations were: exclusively C$_4$H$_{10}$, C$_2$H$_6$, CH$_4$, C$_8$H$_{18}$, or a mix of molecules.
 The numbers of molecules for each simulation were chosen to have a total number of atoms between 800 and 1,000 in each simulation.
-The simulations were run for a duration allowing the system to reach an equilibrium and remain in it for a sufficient period of time.
-This duration was between 40 and 1200 ps.
-The simulations details and conditions of each of the simulations can be found in the Supplementary Materials Section \ref{sec:MD_details} and Table \ref{table:MD_details}.
-The computation time to run the MD simulations was around 1 week on 40 CPU for 500 ps of simulation.
+The simulations were run for a duration allowing the system to reach an equilibrium and remain in it for a sufficient period of time (see Supplementary Section \ref{sec:MD_details} and Fig. \ref{fig:eq_def} for the definition of equilibrium).
+The simulation was between 40 and 1000 ps.
+To take into account the variance between MD replicates, two MD simulations for each set of conditions were run.
+The simulations details, the conditions of each of the simulations, and the duration during which the simulations are at equilibrium can be found in the Supplementary Materials Section \ref{sec:MD_details} and Table \ref{table:MD}.
+The computation time to run the MD simulations was around 1 week on 40 CPUs for 500 ps of simulation.